 *** skip unmodified text ***

 - Area-specific SRS Information Transfer.
 This function allows the LMF to notify the NG-RAN node about area-specific SRS configuration information.

+- Positioning Data Collection Information Transfer.
+This function allows the LMF to provide the NG-RAN with information for the purpose of NG-RAN node assisted positioning with gNB-side model, AI/ML assisted positioning data collection.
+FFS if further text refinements are neeeded.

 The mapping between the above functions and NRPPa EPs is shown in the table below.